uyuni-project/uyuni-rfc/accepted/00000-ansible-integration.md

 ## Maintain your Ansible infrastructure using Uyuni
 This section is more like the next level of the Ansible integration in Uyuni.
-So far, we have been focus on visualize your Ansible infrastrucutre in Uyuni and so some basic operations, like triggering playbooks in the controller or migrate to minion.
+So far, we have been focus on visualize your Ansible infrastrucutre in Uyuni and so some basic operations, like triggering playbooks in the control node or migrate to minion.

 This sections exposes lot of different possibilities in case that we really want to make Uyuni an UI for mantaining your playbooks and Ansible infrastructure.
 Maybe this is not really want we want for Uyuni, since there might be already better tools for this and it's opening a whole new world.
 In any case, some ideas that might be explored are:

 - Maintain your own Ansible Playbooks catalog in the Uyuni server: Playbook catalog (like Configuration State Channels)
   * This would require, of course UI and DB investment.
-The idea would be to maintain the Ansible catalog inside the Uyuni server and push the playbook directly to the controller or the Ansible systems.
+The idea would be to maintain the Ansible catalog inside the Uyuni server and push the playbook directly to the control node or the Ansible systems.
-  * Some questions: Which inventory / hosts groups and Ansible controller to use here for running the playbooks?
-Uyuni server as the Ansible controller?
+  * Some questions: Which inventory / hosts groups and Ansible control node to use here for running the playbooks?
+Uyuni server as the Ansible control node?

 - Ansible Playbooks with Forms
   * Similarly to what we currently have for Salt with "Formulas with Forms".
 Prefilled playbooks + some metadata to render the forms to filling the required information.
-This rendered playbook can be exposed via Salt fileserver as described above so the corresponding controller is able to fetch it.
+This rendered playbook can be exposed via Salt fileserver as described above so the corresponding control node is able to fetch it.

 #### New UI tabs & pages